If you have been researching Natural Language Search or Natural Language Processing (NLP), you may have heard of word2vec.

 What Are Word Embeddings?

-Word embeddings are the vectors that are created to represent words – and their context – or the relationships between individual words.
-It is the process of converting words into dense vectors – or a series of smaller vectors.
-This process assigns values to each word along several different dimensions, creating a dense word vector that isn’t just a string of 0s but actual coordinates in abstract space.
+Word embeddings (also known as word vectors) are the vectors that are created to represent words — and their context — or the relationships between individual words.
+It is the process of converting words into dense vectors — or a series of smaller vectors.

 So you’ve had the brief: word2vec and word embeddings.
-But before we go any further – let’s take a step back first to consider how we learn as individuals.
+But before we go any further, let’s take a step back first to consider how we learn as individuals.

-Ever have someone come up to you with a question – and you have no idea what they are talking about?
+Ever have someone come up to you with a question and you have no idea what they are talking about?
 Chances are they have not given you enough context to understand what they really need.
 Maybe they are using a unique word to describe the problem, or maybe they are using a single word that changes in meaning based on the context in which it is used.
-For example, the ‘bowl’ has two completely different meanings and its interpretation depends heavily on context.

 We can try and decode what a person wants by asking questions, prompting them to use a similar word or phrase until we can finally winnow down what they want.